-For safety reasons, the wheel tightening torque must be checked immediately after changing a tire and again after 30 miles to 133 Lbf/ Ft. + or - 14 Lbf. /Ft.
+For safety reasons, the wheel tightening torque must be checked immediately after changing a tire and again after 30 miles to 133 ft-lbs for Alloy wheels and 177 ft-lbs. for Steel wheels.
 The wheels could otherwise come loose.